JadLevesque/PPMP-Iceberg/explanations.md

 `#include` is a file-function table.

 Firstly, a file-function depends on a set of Named External Arguments (NEA), which are macros defined prior to the inclusion of the file.
 A good example of this are Chaos-pp slots, which take `CHAOS_PP_VALUE` as a NEA.
-The slot assignemnt file-function then defines 21 macros to produce a memorisation of an integer literal.
+The slot assignment file-function then defines 21 macros to produce a memorization of an integer literal.

 Secondly, `#include` accepts a macro translation unit (MTU).
 The of values of the set of macros considered by this MTU is the domain of the function.
 The codomain is the set of paths the MTU produces.
 A good (if extreme) example of this is [`#include __DATE__`](https://github.com/JadLevesque/my-ppmptd).